 Spring feels like a promise.

-The earth softens again, the light brightens, the first plants cautiously show that something new is beginning.
-In the garden, this special moment arises where everything seems possible – and precisely therein lies a quiet temptation: to want too much, too soon.
+The earth softens again, the light brightens, the first plants carefully show that something new is beginning.
+In the garden, this special moment arises where everything seems possible – and precisely therein lies a subtle temptation: to want too much, too soon.

 It grows from a stable foundation.

-Spring is not a starting signal – but a turning point
+Spring is not a starting gun – but a turning point

-In the garden, spring is often understood as a beginning: sowing, planting, fertilizing, forcing growth.
-Yet it is actually something different – a transition.
-The soil emerges from its winter dormancy, the life within it reorganizes, microorganisms begin to work again, and mineral processes continue.
+In the garden, spring is often understood as a beginning: sowing, planting, fertilizing, pushing.
+Yet it is actually something else – a transition.
+The soil emerges from its winter rest, the life within it reorganizes, microorganisms begin to work again, mineral processes continue.

 What matters now is not activity, but alignment.

-Because what happens in the soil in spring shapes the entire course of the year.
+Because what happens in the soil in spring shapes the entire year.

 Abundance arises in the invisible

 What we harvest in summer begins long before – where we barely look.
-In the soil, billions of microorganisms work, fungi network, minerals are dissolved, bound, and transformed.
+Billions of microorganisms work in the soil, fungi connect, minerals are dissolved, bound, transformed.
 This process is quiet, slow, and highly complex.

 A healthy garden soil needs: